davidpacold/Airia-Powered-Slackbot/README.md

 This uses the production-specific configuration in `wrangler.toml` with:
 - `ENVIRONMENT = "production"` variable
-- Disabled debugging endpoints
+- Disabled `/test` endpoint for security (returns 404)
-- Minimal logging
+- Minimal logging (no sensitive data, even partially)
+- No environment variable logging
 - Production-appropriate security settings

 ### Environment Configuration